davidjb/jcu.me-user-doc/source/features.rst

 Dynamic data
 ~~~~~~~~~~~~

+We automatically pull and aggregate information for many different data
+sources across the University for simple display in one place.

-Read more about the :ref:`data-sources`.
+Read more about the :ref:`institutional-information`.

 Researcher-contributed details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Researchers can also self-contribute many different pieces of information about themselves to enhance their Research Portfolio page.

 For details on how to update information, see :ref:`self-contributed-information`.